 Pixel Watch: Features

-The Snapdragon 4100 was announced in June of 2020, but we are just now starting to get smartwatches using it, so we need time to see whether it lives up to the hype after four years without any meaningful new processors for Wear OS.
-The rest will likely have to wait until we get our hands on the Pixel Watch, we've seen with the Pixel phones that Google is capable of an impressive melding of hardware and software, but it needs to prove itself when it comes to wearables.
+The Snapdragon 4100 believed to be in the Pixel Watch was announced in June of 2020, but we are just now starting to get smartwatches using it.
+We need time to see whether it lives up to the hype after four years without any meaningful new processors for Wear OS.
+The rest will likely have to wait until we get our hands on the Pixel Watch.
+Google has proven with its Pixel phones that it is capable of an impressive melding of hardware and software, but it needs to prove itself when it comes to wearables.